Edinburgh’s spectacular Winter festival returns once more to Calton Hill this October with a fiery twist on Halloween night.

 Witness the dramatic battle between the Winter King and the Summer King up close, before the mysterious Cailleach emerges to decide each of their fates.

 Thursday 31st October.
 Gates will open at 7PM.
+Last entry is at 10pm.
+There is no re-entry to the festival.
 The event will finish at roughly 12PM.

 At the top of Calton Hill in Edinburgh, entering from Regent Road near Waterloo Place.